-In celebration of Black History Month this February, The Storm King School hosted a very special guest with the help of the BLSU (Black and Latino Student Union).
+In celebration of Black History Month, The Storm King School hosted a very special guest with the help of the BLSU (Black and Latino Student Union).
 On Thursday, February 28, Newburgh Mayor Torrance Harvey joined students and faculty for dinner in Henderson Dining Hall before addressing the community at the Walter Reade Jr. Theatre.
 Throughout the evening, Mayor Harvey highlighted the area’s history through the lens of an African-American as he told inspiring stories from his life as a poet, historian, high school teacher, and most recently, a politician.

 During his address, Mayor Harvey shared excerpts from his colorful life and career, including his early experience in theater, dance, and television.
 The audience clapped as he recounted his dance routines which appeared on iconic programs such as Soul Train and MTV network’s Club MTV.
 Sometimes reciting poetry from his book Ya Sankofa!, sometimes “rapping,” he engaged the students as he conveyed important messages about the importance of race, multiculturalism, and tolerance.

 Mayor Harvey’s stories and anecdotes also inspired many interesting questions from the students, who inquired about his motivations for moving from acting to teaching, and later teaching to public service and politics.
 “I love young people.
 You all make me feel young.
 If you get anything from my speech tonight, I want you all to understand that you can do anything you put your mind to,” explained the Mayor.